Multistep Methods for Floquet Multipliers and Subspaces: Preliminaries

-Although collocation methods have high numerical accuracy, their limitations become apparent depending on the application scenario.
-In the first scenario, where $G(t)$ is analytically known, and its dimension is small, the overhead of collocation is manageable.
-However, in the second scenario, where $G(t)$ is only available on given time grids, the collocation methods become both impractical and costly: \begin{enumerate} \item they rely on temporal internal sampling on Gaussian points of each interval for accuracy, which is expensive and often infeasible in large-scale applications; \item the condensation procedure incurs significant computational cost, often about twice that of a direct eigendecomposition \cite{Lust2001improvedFloMul}; \item the condensed transition matrix $A^{(i)}$ is typically dense and must be fo rmed explicitly, increasing memory usage and limiting the advantage of matrix-free solvers. \end{enumerate}
+Collocation methods achieve higher accuracy than BE, and are efficient for cases that $G(t)$ is analytically known.
+It is also adopted by existing mature public software packages for computing and analyzing limit cycles, such as \texttt{MATCONT} \cite{dhooge2008MATCONT} and \texttt{AUTO-07p} \cite{doedel2007auto}.
+However, if $G(t)$ is only available on given time grids, the collocation methods become both impractical and costly: \begin{enumerate} \item they rely on temporal internal function evaluation on Gaussian points of each interval for accuracy, which is expensive and often infeasible in large-scale applications; \item the condensation procedure incurs significant computational cost, often about twice that of a direct eigendecomposition \cite{Lust2001improvedFloMul}; \item the condensed transition matrix $A^{(i)}$ is typically dense and must be formed explicitly in existing packages, increasing memory usage and limiting the advantage of matrix-free solvers. \end{enumerate}